Positive Lyapunov exponent for random perturbations of predominantly expanding multimodal circle maps: Introduction and statement of results

 \begin{thmA} Let $\beta, c \in (0,1)$.
 Let $L > 0$ be sufficiently large, depending on these constants, and assume $f = f_{L, a}$ satisfies $(H3)_{c, k}$ for some arbitrary $k \in \N$.
 Finally, assume $\e \geq L^{-(2k + 1)(1-\beta)+\a}$ where $\a \geq 0$ is arbitrary.
 Then, the Lyapunov exponent

 exists and is constant over $x \in S^1$ and $\P$-almost every $\uo \in \Omega$, and satisfies the estimate

 where $\lambda_0 = \lambda_0(\a, k) := \min\{\frac{\a}{k+1}, \frac{1}{10}\}$. \end{thmA}

-Theorems \ref{thm:ergod}, \ref{thm:lyapEst} are essentially sharp, in the sense that $(H3)_{c, k}$ is compatible with the formation of sinks of period $k + 1$, while such sinks persist under random perturbations of order $\e \lesssim L^{- (2 k + 1)}$.
+Theorems \ref{thm:ergod}, \ref{thm:lyapEst} are approximately sharp, in the sense that $(H3)_{c, k}$ is compatible with the formation of sinks of period $k + 1$, while such sinks persist under random perturbations $\e \leq C L^{- (2 k + 1)}$ where $C > 0$ is a constant.
 See Proposition \ref{prop:optimal} in Section 3.1 for more information.

 A satisfying feature of our results is that, for fixed sufficiently large $L$ and any given $\e > 0$, to deduce a large positive exponent for $f = f_{L, a}$ requires validating condition $(H3)_{c, k}$ with $k = k_\e \approx \log (\e^{-1})$.
 The value of $k_\e$ grows only logarithmically with $\e^{-1}$, which means that even for quite small $\e > 0$, Theorems \ref{thm:ergod}, \ref{thm:lyapEst} are already valid when $(H3)_{c, k}$ is verified for a relatively small value of $k$.